 The larger team includes a medical director, a clinical resource nurse, a pharmacist, a dietitian, a physiotherapist, an occupational therapist, a music therapist, a chaplain, a volunteer coordinator, volunteers and a bereavement coordinator.

-Palliative Care is delivered wherever you are; in the hospital on a ward or in the Palliative Care Unit, in your home, in a long-term care facility or the hospice currently being built on the North Shore.
+Palliative Care is delivered wherever you are; in the hospital on a ward or in the Palliative Care Unit, in your home, in a long-term care facility or hospice.
 The care focuses on patient comfort, including pain and symptom control, family support and quality of life.
 Any of the team may be involved in your care depending on your needs.

 As your illness progresses, care will be provided more intensively regardless of location.
 Home care nurses and social workers in particular will increase the frequency of their visits to ensure you are comfortable and that your care giving family and friends are given the breaks and support they need. [link to the NS pc program site].